Joseph Bankman

-Alan Joseph Bankman (born 1955) is an American lawyer, currently working as the Ralph M. Parsons Professor of Law and Business at Stanford Law School, and a licensed psychologist.
+Allan Joseph Bankman (born 1955) is an American legal scholar and psychologist.
+He is the Ralph M. Parsons Professor of Law and Business at Stanford Law School.
+He was also employed at FTX, the cryptocurrency company founded by his son, Sam Bankman-Fried, who is an entrepreneur and convicted felon.
+His tenure at FTX lasted until the company's bankruptcy and subsequent collapse in 2022.

 Education

 Bankman earned a Bachelor of Arts degree from the University of California, Berkeley in 1977 and a Juris Doctor degree from Yale Law School in 1980.
 He later earned a doctorate in clinical psychology from Palo Alto University.

 Career

-Bankman is considered a leading scholar in the discipline of tax law and is a compiler of two tax casebooks, including Federal Income Taxation.
+Bankman is a scholar in the discipline of tax law and is a compiler of two tax casebooks, including Federal Income Taxation.

 Early in his career, he taught at the USC Gould School of Law and practiced with the Los Angeles firm of Tuttle & Taylor.
 In 1989, he joined the faculty at Stanford Law School.

 Later in his career, he returned to being a student and earned an additional degree in clinical psychology from Palo Alto University, interning with the Counseling and Psychological Services (CAPS) of the University of California, Santa Cruz.
-At UCSC, he worked as a counselor for first-year law students on handling the anxiety of law school.
+He worked as a counselor for first-year law students on handling the anxiety of law school.
 Bankman also hosted a podcast called WellnessCast for Stanford Law School to discuss "wellness and mental health within the legal profession."

 In 2004, he and his colleagues developed a proposal for a California program called ReadyReturn, whereby citizens' income tax returns were filled out in advance, requiring only that the users make corrections.
 The program failed to pass the California legislature by one vote, reportedly after lobbying efforts from tax software preparation company Intuit.
 Bankman spent an estimated $30,000 to $35,000 of his own money on the fight against Intuit.

 Following the defeat in California, he continued to advocate for simplification of the U.S. tax filing system and the adoption of return-free filing.

 In 2016, he lent his support to Senator Elizabeth Warren's Tax Filing Simplification Act along with 50 other law professors and economists.
 A letter with Bankman as the lead signatory states, "Much of the time and expense involved in tax filing is unnecessary."
 He was said to be involved with writing Senator Warren's bill.

-He serves as a co-host of the Stanford Legal podcast along with fellow professor Pamela Karlan.
+He served as a co-host of the Stanford Legal podcast along with fellow professor Pamela Karlan.